jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/configuring-seed-jobs-and-pipelines.md

 weight: 4
 date: 2021-08-19
 description: >
-  How to configure Jenkins with Operator
+  How to configure Seed Jobs and Pipelines
 ---

 ## Configure Seed Jobs and Pipelines